-- Preheat the oven to 190 C/170 fan/5 gas mark.
-Line 2 baking tray with reusable silicone mats or with baking paper.
+- Preheat the oven to 190 C/170 fan/gas mark 4.
+Line two baking trays with reusable silicone mats or with baking paper.

 - In a large mixing bowl, add the butter, light brown sugar and caster sugar.
-Use an electric whisk and beat until creamy.
+Use an electric whisk to beat until creamy.
 Beat in the lemon juice and large egg.

-- Add the plain flour, bicarbonate of soda and salt into the bowl and mix it in with a spatula or wooden spoon.
+- Mix in the plain flour, bicarbonate of soda and salt with a spatula or wooden spoon.

 - Add the white chocolate chips and lemon zest.
 Stir well.

-- Use a teaspoon to make small scoops of the cookie dough, spacing them well apart on the baking trays.
+- Use a teaspoon to scoop out small balls of the cookie dough and place them on the baking trays, spacing them apart.
 This mixture should make about 30 cookies.
-If you don’t need to cook that much, freeze half of the dough raw for another time!
+Top tip: Don't need 30 cookies freeze half of the dough raw to bake another time.

 - Bake for 8-9 minutes, until golden brown on the edges and still slightly soft in the centre.
-Keep an eye on them, they will colour quickly after 8 minutes in the oven.
+Keep an eye on them – they'll colour quickly after 8 minutes in the oven.

 - Leave the cookies on the tray to cool for 15 minutes.
-They will firm up and be easier to lift.
+They will firm up and be easier to take off the tray.

 How to store

 Store in an airtight container for up to 3 days.
-The dough can be frozen raw, and will keep in the freezer for up to 3 months.
-When ready to bake another batch, defrost the dough and follow the recipe steps for cooking.
+You can freeze the raw dough for up to 3 months – just defrost it when you're ready to bake another batch and follow the recipe steps for cooking.

 Top your desserts with cookie crumbles!
-Simple bread the cookies over ice cream, whip cream or yoghurt trifle.
+Simple break the cookies over ice cream, whipped cream or yoghurt.